toilets4london/T4LReact/README.md

 Web app currently being hosted [here](https://londontoiletmap.netlify.app/).

-Data comes from the [Toilets4LondonAPI](https://toilets4london.herokuapp.com/) where you can also see [here on Github](https://github.com/toilets4london/Toilets4LondonAPI).
+Data comes from the [Toilets4LondonAPI](https://toilets4london.herokuapp.com/) which you can also see [here on Github](https://github.com/toilets4london/Toilets4LondonAPI).

 ## Credits